 While we were waiting for our food, she brought over a miniature catalog of Hard Rock stuff from the gift shop.
 She said that if we wanted to purchase a t-shirt or something, she could get it and add it to our bill.

-The server was great at selling and had a lot of opportunity.
+The server was great at selling and had a lot of opportunities.
 She was very casual about everything that she offered.
 It would have been very easy to say ‘yes’ to many of her choices.
 She probably does very well with her tips and her average check is probably well over $20, even though most entrees are only around $10.

 When I am not in a hotel, I swing by the occasional chain restaurant for a good meal.
 There is one chain that I really like because they have awesome baby back ribs.
 The problem is that my wife will only eat one thing on the entire menu.
 Here is our experience and a good lesson in how to lose a regular customer.